tperry-r7/metasploit-framework/documentation/framework/contributing_framework_docs.md

 Vale is just a reminder.
 It does not know your intent or meaning by choosing a certain wording or phrase.
 If you think it adds to the understanding of the documentation, leave it it.
 Be ready to defend it if someone asks about it.

 * Framework already has a `.vale.ini` file and the style yaml files are in the `.github` folder.
-* Vale can be used using the command line or in a text editor. https://errata-ai.gitbook.io/vale/getting-started/installation#using-vale-with-a-text-editor-or-another-third-party-application.
+* Vale can be used using the command line or in a text editor terminal. https://errata-ai.gitbook.io/vale/getting-started/installation#using-vale-with-a-text-editor-or-another-third-party-application.

 #### Install Vale